Whittier Street Health Center: History

 Founded in 1933 as a well-baby clinic, Whittier Street Health Center initially focused on women's health.
 Since then, Whittier has expanded its services to more than 40 different programs, including eye care, dental services, physical therapy, and specialized clinics focused on chronic illnesses such as diabetes, heart disease, and HIV.

+Approximately 72% of Whittier patients live in the Boston neighborhoods of the South End, Roxbury, Dorchester, Mattapan, and Jamaica Plain, areas with high rates of poverty, growth of immigrant populations, and an overall poor state of health.
+Whittier patients are disproportionately affected by infant mortality, low birth rates, childhood asthma, teen pregnancy, HIV/AIDS, behavioral and substance abuse problems, and chronic illnesses, including obesity, diabetes, and cardiovascular disease.

+To address these high rates of mortality and morbidity, in 2012, Whittier launched our Boston Health Equity Program (BHEP), a new model of primary care delivery that combines care coordination, community outreach and education, and wellness support to eliminate health disparities and their associated costs.
+This health management initiative is built around a concept of a whole person health care and holistic health delivered by a multi-disciplinary team responsible for a patient’s care throughout both culturally competent and compassionate.

 In 2011, Whittier was among four organizations recognized by Mayor Thomas Menino and the City of Boston at the Second Annual Mayoral Prize for Innovations in Primary Care.
 The award was for Whittier's Building Vibrant Communities Program, a partnership with the Boston Housing Authority in which health coordinators connect public housing residents with medical care and community services.

-In January 2012, Whittier opened its newly constructed, Silver LEED-certified, 78,900 square foot facility.
-The $38 million cost was partly funded through a $12 million Human Resources and Services Administration (HRSA) American Recovery and Reinvestment Act grant.
-The health center's new building gives it capacity to provide up to 220,000 visits annually, or about 70–80,000 patients.
+In January 2012, Whittier Street Health Center opened a newly constructed, Silver LEED-certified, 78,900 square foot facility, its first permanent home located at 1290 Tremont St. The project cost $38 million and was partly funded through a $12 million Human Resources and Services Administration (HRSA) American Recovery and Reinvestment Act grant.
+The health center’s new building has the capacity to provide up to 220,000 visits annually, or about 70-80,000 patients.
+The process to secure funding and obtain the parcel, and design and build took a total of ten years.
+The building was erected in 14 months and $640,000 under budget.